Blog

 The following chart serves as a guideline to understand the capabilities of each Ethernet cable type, helping in making informed decisions based on networking requirements.

-Here’s a comprehensive chart that provides a clear comparison:
+Here’s a comprehensive table that provides a clear comparison:

 Ethernet CableMax Data Transfer SpeedMax BandwidthOptimal Cable Length for Max SpeedCommon Use Cases